How to Get Clients for ABA Therapy

 SEO doesn’t have to be overwhelming, and you don’t have to do it alone.

-At [Your Company Name], we specialize in helping therapists, counselors, and mental health organizations show up online in authentic, meaningful ways.
+We specialize in helping therapists, counselors, and mental health organizations show up online in authentic, meaningful ways.
 We don’t just sprinkle in keywords—we create a strategy that builds visibility, trust, and real client connection.

 Because in the world of mental health, every click is a potential turning point.